Istana Tyersall: Serious fire at the palace

 On 10 September 1905, a fire broke out at Istana Tyersall at midnight, and there were no occupants at the palace.
 One of the servants at the premises spotted the fire at about 2 am on 11 September 1905 and telephoned the fire brigade.
 By 2.45 to 3.00 am, the alarm was sounded and three fire engines from the Singapore Fire Brigade was deployed to the site, about 500 Sherwood Foresters soldiers who were stationed nearby rushed to help put out the fire.

 The fire was extinguished by 6.00 am, which saw the palace's ballroom and billiard room "hopelessly wrecked", several furniture and art collections were badly burnt.
-The cause of the fire was reported to be a faulty wiring ignited the hall's floor which was coated with "inflammable paint".
+The cause of the fire was reported to be a faulty wiring which ignited the hall's floor which was coated with "inflammable paint".
 Damage cost was estimated for up to S$200,000.
 The palace was abandoned soon after.